fcegatti/guisamemo/README.md

 # Guisamemo

-**Guisamemo** is a playful, mobile-friendly memory game (Memorama-style), designed especially for kids.
-Play solo or with up to 4 players in a turn-based challenge where each correct pair scores points—and a few surprise cards score double!
+**Guisamemo** is a joyful, mobile-first memory game (Memorama-style), designed for children and playable solo or with up to 4 players.
+Each correct pair earns points—and some special cards double your score!

 ![Guisamemo logo](./public/logo.webp)